Everything You Need to Know About False Declines

 What Are the Costs of False Declines?

 Imagine a false positive from the point of view of a buyer.
-You spend hours researching a product online, pouring through reviews, comparing features, and shopping for the best deal.
+You spend hours researching a product online, poring through reviews, comparing features, and shopping for the best deal.
 Finally, you decide it’s time to pull the trigger on a big-ticket item, only to have your purchase blocked.
 How does that make you feel about the company you had decided was worthy of your hard-earned money and exhaustive research process?
 Would you stick around and try your payment again (if it was allowed) or would you try your luck with the next open tab in your browser?

-The main cost of false declines comes in the form of irate customers who, more often than not, take their business elsewhere – perhaps never to return – and spread their poor experiences through their social networks.
+The main cost of false declines comes in the form of irate customers who, more often than not, take their business elsewhere — perhaps never to return — and spread news of their poor experiences through their social networks.

 Here are four ways false declines can hurt your business’s bottom line: